akash-2303/InfoCensor/README.md

 censor_names
 def censor_names(content):
     """
     Censors names in the given content.
-Acheived this by using spaCy's NER model en_core_web_lg to detect names.
-Can detect names with various combinatiosn and even middle names, and names with prefixes like
+Acheived this by using spaCy's NER model en_core_web_trf to detect names.
+Can detect names with various combinations and even middle names, and names with prefixes like
     John Doe
     Trent-Alexander Arnold
     Dr. Sarah Connor